 07 of 25

 Although the list of ingredients for this recipe might look long, the dish itself cooks in under an hour.
 If you don't have experience making crepes or don't have the time, use store-bought, checking there's no sugar in the ingredients list.
 Make a flavorful filling with turkey and mushrooms, roll the filled crepes, and cover with white sauce and shredded cheese.
 Not a fan of white sauce?
 Jazz it up with a grilled tomato sauce marinara.

 The crepes are elegant enough for a special dinner and easy enough for an everyday family meal.
-You only need 1 hour to make them, less if you're using store-bought crepes.
-Serve the crepes with Spanish broccoli and olives, or bring some crunch to the table with these string beans with crunchy Za'atar breadcrumbs.
+You only need one hour to make them, less if you're using store-bought crepes.
+Serve the crepes with Spanish broccoli and olives, or bring some crunch to the table with these string beans with crunchy za'atar breadcrumbs.

 Because the term 'curry' encompasses such a wide variety of recipes, it's safe to say that everything is fair game when it comes to which spices, cooking liquids, and proteins to add.
 Just use your favorite curry powder.
-Because they're all different and there's no standard formula, just pick one that fits your palate the best.
+Just pick one that fits your palate the best.

 This simple quiche is great for a light lunch, summer picnic, or if you're on the run.
 Season eggs, broccoli, turkey, and cheese with curry and bake in a pie crust.
 Quiches are convenient savory pies that need little prep and once in the oven require minimal supervision.
 Just make and bake in 45 minutes!

 Serve a frozen fruit salad for a creamy addition to your plate, or simply grill some asparagus with lemon.
 You don't need something too elaborate as a side because your main dish contains such hearty and filling ingredients.
 If cooked vegetables aren't your favorite, go for a carrot and kohlrabi slaw.